A reference for categorical structures on $\mathbf{Poly}$: Coproducts and distributive monoidal structures

 The first two are highly relevant: the first ($\times$) is the categorical product, and the second ($\otimes$) is the \emph{Dirichlet} product, both of which come up often in practice.
-The third has so far appeared less useful.
+Writing $\ovee\coloneqq\ovee_1$, note that there is a pullback square in $\poly$: